 Start by opening a Word document that has a bulleted list.
 If you already have this kind of document, locate it in your file storage and open it by simply double-clicking it.
 Suppose you want to try this first on a new document, then launch the MS Word program and click the Blank document command.
 Before you can proceed with the succeeding steps, use the Bullets feature and create a list similar to the one being shown below.

-The Right-click context menu contains the command that you’ll be needing to complete the process.
-To display this menu, highlight any of the bullet symbols in your document.
-From there, right-click on top of the highlighted bullet , as shown below.
+Highlight any of the bullet symbols in your document.
+From there, right-click on the top of the highlighted bullet , as shown below.

 Step 3: Display the Adjust List Indents dialog box.

-Step 4: Make necessary adjustments to Bullet position or Text indent.
+Step 4: Make necessary adjustments to the Bullet position or Text indent.

 Step 5: Finalize the list indents adjustment.

 Upon setting your preferred adjustments, click the OK button on the dialog box.